 In addition to monitoring cookies for privacy violations, you must monitor their security settings to ensure that hackers can’t access and steal sensitive customer data.

 Make sure the cookies you use are appropriately flagged, for example:

 - HTTPS websites should use the Secure Cookie Flag to prevent cookies from being accessed in transit.

 You should also keep an eye on the duration of the cookies you're setting.
 Make sure that you're using session and persistent cookies in an appropriate and ethical manner.

 Monitoring for these common website security issues can help you identify and remediate vulnerabilities across your organization, making a costly breach less likely to occur.
 With TrustedSite Security’s website scanning technology, you can easily index, categorize, and monitor the certificates, HTTP headers, and cookies used across your websites.
-Our agentless, cloud based scanning lets you get started easily and quickly.
+Our agentless, cloud-based attack surface management solution lets you get started easily and quickly.
 Schedule a free consultation with our expert team today.